axtk/react-store/README.md

 ## Zero-config setup

-The term *store* will stand for an object where the shared state will reside.
-A call to the `useStore` hook returns a store and subscribes the component to the store to bring it up-to-date whenever the store gets updated.
+The `useStore` hook introduced in this package returns a store, which will contain the shared state, and subscribes the component to the store to bring it up-to-date whenever the store gets updated.

 The `useStore` hook returns the default store if no store has been explicitly provided.